brandonp2412/FitBook/README.md

 ## Features

-- **Offline Support**: Log your meals and snacks with ease, even without an internet connection.
+- **Offline**: Log your meals and snacks with ease, even without an internet connection.
 Our app will keep track of the calories you consume throughout the day.

 - **Graphs**: Visualize your calorie intake over time with our built-in graph feature.
 This can help you understand your eating habits better and make necessary adjustments.